David Hockney: Portraits

-Hockney has returned to painting portraits throughout his career.
+Hockney returned to painting portraits throughout his career.
 From 1968, and for the next few years, he painted portraits and double portraits of friends, lovers, and relatives just under life-size in a realistic style that adroitly captured the likenesses of his subjects.
-Hockney has repeatedly been drawn to the same subjects – his family, employees, artists Mo McDermott and Maurice Payne, various writers he has known, fashion designers Celia Birtwell and Ossie Clark (Mr. and Mrs. Clark and Percy, 1970–71), curator Henry Geldzahler, art dealer Nicholas Wilder, George Lawson and his ballet dancer lover, Wayne Sleep, and also his romantic interests throughout the years, including Peter Schlesinger and Gregory Evans.
-Perhaps more than all of these, Hockney has turned to his own figure year after year, creating over 300 self-portraits.
+Hockney was repeatedly drawn to the same subjects – his family, employees, artists Mo McDermott and Maurice Payne, various writers he had known, fashion designers Celia Birtwell and Ossie Clark (Mr. and Mrs. Clark and Percy, 1970–71), curator Henry Geldzahler, art dealer Nicholas Wilder, George Lawson and his ballet dancer lover, Wayne Sleep, and also his romantic interests throughout the years, including Peter Schlesinger and Gregory Evans.
+Perhaps more than all of these, Hockney turned to his own figure year after year, creating over 300 self-portraits.

-From 1999 to 2001 Hockney used a camera lucida for his research into art history as well as his own work in the studio.
+From 1999 to 2001 Hockney used a camera lucida for his research into art history, as well as his own work in the studio.
 He created over 200 drawings of friends, family, and himself using this antique lens-based device.

-In 2016, the Royal Academy exhibited Hockney's series entitled 82 Portraits and 1 Still-life which traveled to Ca' Pesaro in Venice, Italy, and the Guggenheim Museum Bilbao, in 2017 and to the Los Angeles County Museum of Art in 2018.
-Hockney calls the paintings started in 2013 "twenty-hour exposures" because each sitting took six to seven hours on three consecutive days.
+In 2016 the Royal Academy exhibited Hockney's series entitled 82 Portraits and 1 Still-life which travelled to Ca' Pesaro in Venice, Italy, to the Guggenheim Museum Bilbao in 2017 and to the Los Angeles County Museum of Art in 2018.
+Hockney called the paintings started in 2013 "twenty-hour exposures" because each sitting took six to seven hours on three consecutive days.